Search documentation...

 Most destinations in Hightouch are standard billable destinations.
 You can find these in our destination catalog.
 Each type of standard billable destination counts as one destination towards your allotment.

-Free destinations don't count towards your total number of billable destinations.
-You can add as many free destinations as you like to your workspace.
-Free destinations don't have limits on active syncs.
+Lite destinations don't count towards your total number of billable destinations.
+You can add up to 25 active syncs in total for any of our lite destinations to your workspace.

 • Airtable